bharatmahaur/ComparativeStudy/r-fcn/README.md

     ln -s $VOCdevkit VOCdevkit0712
     ```

-5. Please download ImageNet-pre-trained ResNet-50 and ResNet-100 model manually, and put them into `$RFCN_ROOT/data/imagenet_models`
+5. Please download ImageNet-pre-trained ResNet-101 model manually, and put them into `$RFCN_ROOT/data/imagenet_models`
 8. Then everything is done, you could train your own model.

 ### Usage